Pont de Bir-Hakeim: Structure

+The railway viaduct is supported by metal colonnades, except where it passes over the Île aux Cygnes, where it rests on a masonry arch.
+Many commemorative plates decorate the viaduct bridge, including several dedicated to soldiers fallen in Belgium during the Second World War.
+In addition, the central arch of the viaduct, at the level of the island, is decorated with four monumental stone statues in high-relief: figures of Science and Labour by Jules-Felix Coutan, Electricity and Commerce by Jean Antoine Injalbert.

 Popular culture

-Many movies have featured the bridge, including Rififi, Ascenseur pour l'échafaud, Zazie dans le Métro, Last Tango in Paris, Peur sur la ville, National Treasure: Book of Secrets and Inception.
+Many movies have featured the bridge, including Rififi, Ascenseur pour l'échafaud, Zazie dans le Métro, Last Tango in Paris, Peur sur la ville, National Treasure: Book of Secrets, Ronin and Inception.
 A music video for Ayumi Hamasakis 10th anniversary single "Mirrorcle World" was also filmed here.